privacy-scaling-explorations/sonobe-docs/src/usage/frontend.md

         &self,
         i: usize,
         z_i: Vec<F>,
-    ) -> Result<Vec<F>, Error>;
+        external_inputs: Vec<F>, // inputs that are not part of the state ) -> Result<Vec<F>, Error>;

     /// Generates the constraints for the step of F for the given z_i